8 Financial Steps to Take When Leaving the Military

 Prior to separation, make some moves to improve your credit and prepare for any borrowing you may need to rely on soon:

-If you placed an active-duty alert with the credit bureaus to protect your credit against fraud, you can remove this at the time of your separation by visiting Experian's Fraud Center and choosing "Remove a fraud alert."
-At that time, if you would like to add a more general fraud alert, you may do so by choosing "Add a fraud alert."
+If you placed an active-duty alert with the credit bureaus to protect your credit against fraud, you can remove this at the time of your separation by visiting Experian's Fraud Center and following instructions for removal on the page.
+At that time, if you would like to add a more general fraud alert, you have the right to do so by choosing an initial or extended fraud alert, whichever applies to you.

 From Protecting Our Country to Protecting Your Finances